If you’re in business or marketing, AI marketing is no less than a trend you simply need to know about.

 Every sort of machine intelligence that surrounds us these days is narrow AI.
 Google Assistant, Google Translate, Siri and other natural language processing equipment are examples of narrow AI.
 A few may count on that those tools aren’t “weak” because of their ability to interact with us and process human language, but the reason that we call it “weak” AI is due to the fact these machines are nowhere close to having human-like intelligence.
 They lack the self-consciousness, attention, and genuine intelligence to match human intelligence.
 In other words, they are able to assume for themselves.

 Artificial general intelligence or “strong” AI refers to machines that exhibit human intelligence.
 In other words, AGI can successfully perform any intellectual task that a human being can.
 This is the kind of AI that we see in films in which people interact with machines and operating systems; they can be aware, sentient, and driven by using emotion and self-consciousness.

 Uses of AI

 Artificial intelligence has made its way into a number of areas.

-In healthcare, the biggest bets are on AI improving patient outcomes and lowering costs.
+In healthcare, the biggest bets are on AI to improve patient outcomes and lowering costs.
 Businesses are applying machine learning to make better and faster diagnoses than humans.
-The system mines patient information and other available data sources to form a hypothesis; it is then presented with a confidence scoring schema.
+The system mines patient information and other available data sources to form a hypothesis; it is then presented with a confidence-scoring schema.

 In business, robotic system automation is being carried out to highly repetitive tasks commonly achieved by human beings.
 Machine learning algorithms are being included into analytics and CRM platforms to discover data on a way to better serve clients.
 Chat-bots have been integrated into websites to offer instant service to customers.
 Automation of job positions has additionally become a talking point among academics and IT analysts.